Seven Marseille Morning Minutes, 3X

 MAIN VIDEO CHANNEL:

-Seven shots in succession, each 1 minute long, will comprise the core of the main video, its first sequence.
-Six additional sequences will ensue, with the original seven-image series repeated in further, successive, randomly ordered series (hence: the second sequence will comprise 14 shots; the third, 21 shots; the fourth, 28 shots; and so on).
-With each successive sequence, the shot duration will be reduced incrementally as the number of shots in each sequence increases…
+Seven shots in succession, each 1 minute long, comprise the core of the main video, its first sequence.
+Six additional sequences ensue, with the original seven-image series repeated in further, successive, randomly ordered series (hence: the second sequence comprises 14 shots; the third, 21 shots; the fourth, 28 shots; and so on).
+With each successive sequence, the shot duration is reduced incrementally as the number of shots in each sequence increases…

-…the foreshortening of shot duration will be achieved by an effective increase in play-back speed for each shot, and the magnitude of this temporal compression will be sufficient to reduce the total running time of each new sequence by precisely one minute.
-Hence, the seventh and final sequence will consist of 49 shots (seven series of seven shots, each proceeding in random order), with each shot lasting exactly 1/49th of one minute (1.22 secs).
-The visual effect will be that of time-lapse photography.
+…the foreshortening of shot duration is achieved by an effective increase in play-back speed for each shot, and the magnitude of this temporal compression is sufficient to reduce the total running time of each new sequence by precisely one minute.
+Hence, the seventh and final sequence consists of 49 shots (seven series of seven shots, each proceeding in random order), with each shot lasting exactly 1/49th of one minute (1.22 secs).
+The visual effect is that of time-lapse photography.

 LATERAL VIDEO CHANNELS: